On the Complexity of Quantum States and Circuits from the Orthogonal and Symplectic Groups: Introduction

 The fundamental role of average-case analysis extends beyond state complexity to the task of sampling from the output distribution of random quantum circuits, a cornerstone of many proposals for demonstrating quantum advantage~\cite{mullane2020sampling}.
 From the perspective of learning theory, a natural question arises: what is the complexity of learning the output distribution of a quantum circuit?
 In particular, this involves understanding how many queries are needed, assuming black-box access to the circuit, to approximate its output distribution.
 This approximation is restricted to accessing only aggregate statistical properties, as formalized in the statistical query (SQ) framework~\cite{kearns1998efficient, nietner2023average}.
 Motivated by this question, and in analogy to~\cite[Theorem 2]{nietner2023average}, we investigate the average-case complexity of learning output distributions of quantum circuits in the SQ model, focusing on the setting where circuits are drawn from subgroups of the unitary group.
-This leads to the following result, which is formally stated and proven in Theorem~\ref{th:average_case_hardness}.

-\begin{theorem}[Informal] The output distribution of circuits drawn from the classical compact groups is average-case hard to learn. \end{theorem}
+We find that the output distribution of circuits drawn from the classical compact groups is average-case hard to learn, which is formally stated and proven in Theorem~\ref{th:average_case_hardness}.

 A key structural ingredient in establishing average-case hardness is that the output distributions of such circuits are far from uniform.
 This feature, in turn, has several practical applications: Aaronson and Chen~\cite{aaronson2016complexity} introduced \emph{heavy output generation} as a task for verifying quantum advantage, which is believed to be infeasible without true quantum sampling.
 We show that the output distributions induced by ensembles of special orthogonal and symplectic unitaries are indeed far from uniform, making them suitable candidates for performing this task.
 Beyond learning and verification, the average-case hardness of learning output distributions of quantum circuits also connects to foundational areas such as quantum cryptography~\cite{fefferman2025hardnesslearningquantumcircuits, wadhwa2024learningquantumprocessesquantum} and the study of black hole dynamics~\cite{yang2023complexitylearningpseudorandomdynamics}, where similar complexity-theoretic barriers emerge.